OSGeo/PROJ/docs/source/usage/environmentvars.rst

     Starting with PROJ version 6.1.0, the paths set by :func:`proj_context_set_search_paths` will have priority over the
-    :envvar:`PROJ_LIB` to allow for mutliple versions of PROJ resource files on your system without conflicting.
+    :envvar:`PROJ_LIB` to allow for multiple versions of PROJ resource files on your system without conflicting.

 .. envvar:: PROJ_DEBUG